maana-io/gitbook/training/advanced/inference/probabilistic-inference-and-causal-networks.md

 The `ACTION` observable represents an action that the cabby took, and can be one of the following: `MOVE_TO_PICKUP`, `MOVE_TO_DROPOFF`, `DROPOFF_PASSENGER` and `PICKUP_PASSENGER`.

-We will model each of these observables as a discrete probability distribution.
+We will model each of these observables as a discrete probability distribution with the initial Bayesian network structure below.

 At each step of the simulation, we will be provided with a single observation for the `LOCATION` and `HAS_PASSENGER` variables and predict the conditional probability distribution for `ACTION`.
 We will then use that conditonal probability distribution to generate a random action for the agent to take.

 ## Setup